rogerjdeangelis/utl-identify-overlapping-intervals-with-multiple-drug-exposure/README.md

                 Nice use of comb and lexcomb to enumerate combinations ncomb = comb(n, nDrugs);
                 lexcomb(j, nDrugs, of d{*});

+                see Mark Keintz 'proc optnet' code for inking (link below)

     The R code seems daunting but most of it is just to get data in and out of R.
     IRanges and IGraph are solid packages with many options, including